emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 ## Task Management

-Energy Logserver provides the ability to manage tasks.
+ITRS Log Analytics provides the ability to manage tasks.
 Table with running tasks is located in `Tasks` section.

 ![](/media/media/task_management1.png)